NothNoth/gpiobuttonmq/README.md

 GPIO button service for rabbitmq

-Simple service watching for button press on a GPIO pin (tested on a Beaglebone) and sending a message on a rabbitMQ channel upon release (with press duration).
+Simple service watching for button press on a GPIO pin (tested on a Beaglebone) and sending a message on a rabbitMQ exchange upon release (with press duration).

 ## Config